What is a Migraine?

 - Changes in weather

-- Too much stimulation such as bright lights, loud noises or strong smells
+- Too much stimulation such as bright lights, loud noises or potent smells

 - Certain medications